yadavanuj1996/full-stack-web-development-notes/aws/README.md

 arn:aws:iam::account-ID-without-hyphens:user/Richard

 - A unique identifier for the user.
 This ID is returned only when you use the **API**, Tools for Windows PowerShell, or **AWS CLI** to create the user; you do not see this ID in the console.

+### Users and credentials
+- Console password: A password that the user can type to sign in to interactive sessions such as the AWS Management Console.
+Disabling the password (console access) for a user prevents them from signing in to the AWS Management Console using their user name and password.
+It does not change their permissions or prevent them from accessing the console using an assumed role.
+- Access keys: A combination of an access key ID and a secret access key.
+You can assign two to a user at a time.
+These can be used to make programmatic calls to AWS.
+If the user has active access keys, they continue to function and allow access through the AWS CLI, Tools for Windows PowerShell, AWS API, or the AWS Console Mobile Application.
+- SSH keys for use with CodeCommit
+- Server certificates

+You can choose the credentials that are right for your IAM user.
+When you use the AWS Management Console to create a user, you must choose to at least include a console password or access keys.
+By default, a brand new IAM user created using the AWS CLI or AWS API has no credentials of any kind.
+You must create the type of credentials for an IAM user based on the needs of your user.